Microsoft Edge Developer Tools overview

 - Select the Customize and control DevTools (

-- Dock to left or Dock to right.
-Helps you keep the DevTools side by side with your web product, and is excellent when you emulate mobile devices.
+Dock to left or Dock to right keeps DevTools side-by-side with your web product, and is excellent when you emulate mobile devices.
 The Dock to left and Dock to right options work best with high-resolution displays.
-For more information about emulation devices, navigate to Emulate mobile devices in Microsoft Edge DevTools.

-- Dock to bottom.
-Helps you when you do not have enough horizontal display space, or you want to debug long text in the DOM or Console.
+Dock to bottom helps you when you don't have enough horizontal display space, or you want to debug long text in the DOM or Console: